8manos/micausa/wp-content/plugins/wpgform/readme.txt

 1. Install using the WordPress Pluin Installer (search for `WordPress Google Form`) or download `WordPress Google Form`, extract the `wpgforms` folder and upload `wpgforms` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Configure `WP Goolge Forms` from the `Settings` menu as appropriate.
+1. Recommended:  Create a Google Form Custom Post Type and then use the `[wpgform id='<Google Form CPT Id>']` shortcode wherever you'd like to insert the Google Form or simply publish the form and use it's permalink URL.
-1. Use the `[gform form='<full_url_to_form>']` shortcode wherever you'd like to insert the Google Form.
+1. Alternatively:  Use the `[gform form='<full_url_to_form>']` shortcode wherever you'd like to insert the Google Form.

 == Usage ==

+As features have been added, usage of the `gform` shortcode has grown increasing complex (the `gform` shortcode is now *deprecated*).
+Begining with v0.46, a second shortcode, `wpgform` has been introduced in conjunction with a Custom Post Type to define forms deprecating usage of the `gform` shortcode.
+Usage of the new shortcode and Custom Post Type is much, much easier than the complexities of the original `gform` shortcode.
+Users are strong encouraged to migrate usage to the new shortcode and Custom Post Type.
+New features will only be added to the Custom Post Type usage model.

+The WordPress Google Form shortcode `wpgform` supports a single attribute.
+The rest of the controls are derived from the information stored with the Custom Post Type.

+`[wpgform id='<Google Form CPT Id>' uid='<unique text string>']`

+*NOTE:*  In the above syntax, values enclosed in angle brackets <>, indicate a string you need to replace with an appropriate value.
+Do not include the angle brackets in your string!

+* __id__:  The numeric id of the Google Form Custom Post Type.
+* __uid__:  A unique string (e.g. 'A-') used to ensure form element ID attributes are unique when a form appears on a page multiple times. (optional)

-The WordPress Google Form shortcode `gform` supports a number of attributes that allow further control and customization of the Google Form.
+The Google Form *deprecated* shortcode `gform` supports a number of attributes that allow further control and customization of the Google Form.

 `[gform form='<full_url_to_Google_Form>' confirm='<full_url_to_confirmation_page>' class='<value>' legal='on|off' br='on|off' prefix='<value>' suffix='<value>' email='on|off' sendto='<email address>' style='redirect|ajax' spreadsheet='<full_url_to_Google_Spreadsheet>' unitethemehack='on|off']`